 The chemical's market shrank as its consumption fell in Europe.
 Producers were impacted by the price decline and attempted to minimise their operating costs.
 The demand for toluene was also influenced by several turnarounds in downstream operations.
 Due to the pandemic, prices in Germany fell from 565 USD/MT in the first quarter to 357 USD/MT in the second.
 However, in the third quarter, they increased to 425 USD/MT and remained constant for the rest of the year.
-The saccharin prices in Europe were also affected by the price rise of toluene in Q3 2020.
+Saccharin prices in Europe were also affected by the price rise of toluene in Q3 2020.

 The increased supply in Asia, as well as natural disasters and hurricanes that misdirected imports, impacted US markets.
 Following the pandemic, transportation became more readily available, which raised demand.
 Producers cut their operational expenses, and suppliers relied on export demand to keep their businesses afloat.
 Toluene prices in the United States dropped from 1000 USD/MT in the first quarter of 2020 to as low as 780 USD/MT in the fourth quarter.
-A similar trend was witnessed in the saccharin prices as well.
+A similar trends was witnessed in saccharin prices as well.

 Procurement Resource provides latest prices of Saccharin.
 Each price database is tied to a user-friendly graphing tool dating back to 2014, which provides a range of functionalities: configuration of price series over user defined time period; comparison of product movements across countries; customisation of price currencies and unit; extraction of price data as excel files to be used offline.